 This district of Lisbon survived the devastation of the 1755 massive earthquake and retained its old structure.
 The oldest in Lisbon and crowned with the Castle of St Jorge, Alfama delivers labyrinthine streets inaccessible to cars, tiny grocer’s shops, cafes, restaurants, souvenir shops.
 Here you will meet the locals, who really know each other despite living in the center of a modern capital.

-Yes, I wanted to see tiles.
-For me this is what Lisbon is about, its colorful tile art.
-I admire walls of old buildings covered with them, decorative scenes in various places of the city, and even a huge wall with modern graffiti like scenes.
+Yes, I wanted to see the tiles.
+For me, this is what Lisbon is about, its colorful tile art.
+I admire the walls of old buildings covered with them, decorative scenes in various places of the city, and even a huge wall with modern graffiti-like scenes.
 They make the streets of the city cheerful and inviting.
-Learn more about history of tiles in Portugal here
+Learn more about the history of tiles in Portugal here

 Monument of the Explorers also Known as The Monument to the Discoveries

 Just in one day, you will not be able to see all you want but here is the list Lisbon’s most famous attractions.
-Choose what interest you the most.
+Choose what interests you the most.

 Day 2 – Sintra